 The Sun Danced That Day

-Artist Statement
+2025-ongoingArtist Statement

 I got a call from my brother last Thursday.
 The Baba Yaga was outside his window, staring at him from the yard; it's been over a decade since he saw her last.
 It’s August now, and his first child, Aiden, was born a few weeks ago.
 As a protective ritual, he’s been sprinkling salt on every windowsill and placing selenite crystals atop every doorframe.
 Since having Aiden, he’s become much more fearful and vigilant in response to the occult activity that seems to haunt his life.
-I’m not sure what to make of the Baba Yaga, or of the demon that tried to possess him three years ago, but I believe his stories, and in his perception of reality.
+I’m not sure what to make of the Baba Yaga, or of the demon that tried to possess him three years ago, but I believe in his stories and his perception of reality.

 ©Jake Benzinger